Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-We introduce a self-supervised method for training LLMs using a concept-based objective that complements standard NTP.
-We show that concept-level models learn more meaningful semantic boundaries, align better with human intuition, and better predict semantically informative tokens in both in-distribution and OOD settings.
-These results suggest that incorporating concept signal into training can yield more human-like representations.

-Our results also highlight the importance of the evaluation metric.
-Concept models better model content words, but not all other tokens.
-Because frequent function words dominate global perplexity, improvements on meaningful tokens can be obscured.
-Evaluating content word perplexity better reflects how models capture semantic structure.

-Finally, we find that \textbf{combining concept-level and token-level supervision yields the strongest overall performance}, suggesting that concept objectives can serve as a complementary training signal rather than a replacement for NTP.
+We introduce a self-supervised, concept-based training objective that complements standard next-token prediction.
+Across three model families and three sizes, concept-trained models align more closely with human semantic similarity judgments, improve on short-context classification, clustering, and reranking tasks, strengthen knowledge reasoning, and reduce perplexity on semantically informative tokens.
+Comparisons against pretrained, pure-NTP, randomized-synonym, and data-augmented NTP baselines indicate that these gains stem from the concept objective itself rather than confounding factors.
+Notably, a small increase in global perplexity buys substantial gains on semantically meaningful tokens and downstream performance, suggesting that semantically targeted metrics can be more informative than aggregate perplexity alone.

-Future work can explore multilingual data, multi-token expressions, and evaluations on additional downstream tasks.
-More broadly, we suggest that incorporating concept-level training objectives and evaluating models on semantically meaningful predictions can lead to LLMs that better reflect the conceptual organization underlying human language.
+Future work could incorporate concept supervision during pretraining, extend it to longer contexts, or apply it to multi-token expressions and multilingual data.
+More broadly, we view concept-level objectives as a step toward LLMs whose representations more faithfully reflect the conceptual organization underlying human language.